azer89/IllustratorPathConverter/README.md

-This program will generate .aip files that are used as plugins for Adobe Illustrator.
+This program will convert an .ai file to a .path file.

 You don't need to compile the project, just copy all three .aip files to "C:\Program Files\Adobe\Adobe Illustrator CC 2018\Plug-ins"